melmzv/huwiwiQuartoThesis/README.md

 :open_file_folder: Next, explore the repository to familiarize yourself with its folders and their contents:

 - `config`: This directory holds configuration files that are being called by the program scripts in the `code` directory.
 We try to keep the configurations separate from the code to make it easier to adjust the workflow to your needs.
-In this project, `pull_data_cfg.yaml` file outlines the variables and settings needed to extract the necessary data from the WRDS databases.
+In this project, `pull_data_cfg.yaml` file outlines the variables and settings needed to extract the necessary data from the Gapminder database.
 The `prepare_data_cfg.yaml` file specifies the configurations for preprocessing and cleaning the data before analysis, ensuring consistency and accuracy in the dataset and following the paper filtration requirements.
 The `do_analysis_cfg.yaml` file contains parameters and settings for performing the final analysis on the extracted earnings data.

-- `code`: This directory holds program scripts used to pull data from WRDS directly using python, prepare the data, run the analysis and create the output files (a replicated (pickle) output).
+- `code`: This directory holds program scripts used to pull data from Gapminder directly using python, prepare the data, run the analysis and create the output files (a replicated (pickle) output).
 Using pickle instead of Excel is more preferable as it is a more Pythonic data format, enabling faster read and write operations, preserving data types more accurately, and providing better compatibility with Python data structures and libraries.
 <p align="center">
   <img src="https://miro.medium.com/v2/resize:fit:1100/format:webp/1*eFuMBvt4HtOK1YFb-SQ2KA.png" alt="Pickling process illustration" width="400">
 </p>